Personal Independence Payment

 What if the decision does not change?

 If the DWP or DfC do not change the decision, you can appeal to the Social Security and Child Support Tribunal.
 You need to do this within 1 month of getting a mandatory reconsideration decision letter.
 Time limits for appeals are strict.
 But if there are special circumstances, it is possible to appeal up to 13 months after the date of the original benefit decision.
-If you are unsure, speak to a welfare rights adviser about your situation.
+If you are unsure, speak to a money adviser about your situation.

 For more information about appealing a benefits decision, visit: